geek-kb/DevopsStuff/jq_examples.md

 <br><br>

 ### Display a security group's list of rules and format it as: FromPort (if exists) to ToPort (if exists) transformed to strings so I'd be able to add a dash between the values which can be done only with strings.
-In addition also display protocol name and source cidr or seurity group, format the output as "Tab Separated Value".
+In addition also display protocol name and source cidr or security group, format the output as "Tab Separated Value".

 > aws ec2 describe-security-groups --group-id ${group_id} --profile ${profile} --region ${region} --output json | jq -r '.SecurityGroups[].IpPermissions[] | [ ((.FromPort // "")|tostring)+" - "+((.ToPort // "")|tostring), .IpProtocol, .IpRanges[].CidrIp // .UserIdGroupPairs[].GroupId // "" ] | @tsv'